 If I do not purchase an urn, how will I receive the remains?

-We will return your loved one’s cremated remains in a temporary container that is suitable for shipment but in some cemeteries not suitable for burial.
+We will return your loved one’s cremated remains in a temporary container suitable for shipment but, in some cemeteries, not suitable for burial.
 You do not need an urn unless you desire one or it is required for final disposition.

 If my family knows I want cremation, is that all they need to know in advance?

-No. Just stating your wishes will not necessarily assure they will be honored.
-To assure your wishes will be honored and to prevent your survivors from having to make decisions and arrangements at the time of your death, you should pre-arrange your cremation.
-The cremation provider can keep the personal data required for your death certificate, so that your survivors will not have to be asked this information.
+No. Just stating your wishes will not necessarily ensure they will be honored.
+To ensure your wishes will be honored and to prevent your survivors from having to make decisions and arrangements at the time of your death, you should pre-arrange your cremation.
+The cremation provider can keep the personal data required for your death certificate so that your survivors will not have to be asked for this information.

-My family may be willing to accept my plans for cremation, but they may wish to have a funeral service with the decedent present.
+My family may be willing to accept my cremation plans, but they may wish to have a funeral service with the decedent present.
 Is this possible?

-If I don’t have a funeral with the body present, I would still like to have some sort of ceremony so that family, friends, and associates can gather for a meaningful event.
+If I don’t have a funeral with the body present, I would still like to have a ceremony so that family, friends, and associates can gather for a meaningful event.
 What are my choices?

-What happens if the death occurs while on vacation outside the state of Illinois?
+What happens if the death occurs while on vacation outside Illinois?

 Call us first!
-Our organization will assist your survivors in making all of the arrangements in the state in which death occurs, some additional fee may be charged at the discretion of the cremation provider.
+Our organization will assist your survivors in making all of the arrangements in the state where death occurs; some additional fees may be charged at the discretion of the cremation provider.

 What about newspaper notices and death certificates?

-Avalon Cremation Care can assist your family in placing any newspaper, death or obituary notices and secure additional certified copies of the death certificates at $20.00 per copy.
-You will be charged the cost (if any) charged by the newspaper.
+Avalon Cremation Care can assist your family in placing any newspaper, death, or obituary notices and secure additional certified copies of the death certificates at $20.00 per copy.
+You will be charged the cost (if any) by the newspaper.